Fiber Drawing Furnace

 A safety interlock with warning lamp, audible alarm, and operate/reset switch monitors cooling water flow and will shut the system off in case of insufficient flow for furnace cooling.

-Control cabinet and power supply enclosure are connected with 16’ (5m) of cable.
+The furnace connects the control cabinet and power supply enclosure with 16’ (5m) of cable.

 Automatic Temperature Controller